-- a) That given the economic uncertainty, planning for the 2021 Budget should consider the fiscal pressures faced by property taxpayers, a budget target is not recommended at this time. - b) That Peel Regional Police; (PRP), Credit Valley Conservation (CVC), and Toronto and Region Conservation Authority (TRCA) be requested to report to Regional Council in June 2020 on risks associated with achieving the 2021 budget directions considering the economic uncertainties facing taxpayers. - Ontario Provincial Police (OPP) and Conservation Halton (CH) make up a very small proportion of the Region's net tax levy and as such will be asked to present their service implications at the time they deliver their budget to Regional Council. - c) That decisions made in developing the 2021 Budget and forecast consider tax and utility rate implications on future years. - d) That Regional budget deliberations commence two weeks earlier starting November 12, 2020.
-The primary benefit in advancing the timelines for discussion of the Regional Budget is that the local municipalities will have an approved Regional net tax levy to inform their respective budgets. - e) That Council will be provided with printed versions of the budget document and presentations.
+- a) That given the economic uncertainty, planning for the 2021 Budget should consider the fiscal pressures faced by property taxpayers, a budget target is not recommended at this time. - b) That Peel Regional Police; (PRP), Credit Valley Conservation (CVC), and Toronto and Region Conservation Authority (TRCA) be requested to report to Regional Council in June 2020 on risks associated with achieving the 2021 budget directions considering the economic uncertainties facing taxpayers.

+Ontario Provincial Police (OPP) and Conservation Halton (CH) make up a very small proportion of the Region's net tax levy and as such will be asked to present their service implications at the time they deliver their budget to Regional Council.

+- c) That decisions made in developing the 2021 Budget and forecast consider tax and utility rate implications on future years. - d) That Regional budget deliberations commence on January 28, 2021.
+The primary benefit in the proposed timelines for discussion of the Regional Budget is to enable staff to appropriately assess and reflect the Provincial budget announcement currently scheduled for November 15, 2020.
+Provincial grants and subsidies provide 25 per cent of the Region's revenues. - e) That Council will be provided with printed versions of the budget document and presentations.
 Staff have utilized digital versions for budget development and reviews. - f) That, as in past years, staff provide Council with the budget information three weeks prior to the deliberation of the 2021 Budget.